Kavish-Kalra-8/SmartCampusParking/README.md

 ---

 ## 🧪 Instructions for Testing
-[cite_start]Use the following test cases to verify the working of the features [cite: 95]:
+Use the following test cases to verify the working of the features :

 | Test Case | Action | Expected Output |
 | :--- | :--- | :--- |